polesapart/timekpr-next/README.md

 </br>

-Typical setup is rather simple and easy, there are (of course) more to it, please read on [Detailed information](#detaileddescription), if You're interested.
+Typical setup is rather simple and easy, there are (of course) more to it, please read on [Detailed information](#detaileddescription), if you're interested.

 </br>